HandsOnDataViz/book/docs/HandsOnDataViz.md

 [Chapter 1: Choose Tools to Tell Your Data Story](choose.html), the answer depends on how you respond to different questions about your work.
 First, is your data public or private?
-If private, consider using a downloadable spreadsheet tool that runs on your personal computer, to reduce the risk of an accidental data breach that might happen when using an online spreadsheet tool that automatically stores your data in the cloud.
+If private, consider using a downloadable spreadsheet tool that runs on your computer, to reduce the risk of an accidental data breach that might happen when using an online spreadsheet tool that automatically stores your data in the cloud.
 Second, will you be working solo or with other people?
 For collaborative projects, consider using an online spreadsheet tool that’s designed to allow other team members to simultaneously view or edit data.
 Third, do you need to import or export data in any specific format